Strategic health authority

 Strategic health authorities (SHA) were part of the structure of the National Health Service in England between 2002 and 2013.
 Each SHA was responsible for managing performance, enacting directives and implementing health policy as required by the Department of Health at a regional level.
+Initially 28 in number, they were reduced to 10 in 2006.
+Along with primary care trusts, they were replaced by clinical commissioning groups and Public Health England in 2013 under the Health and Social Care Act 2012.

 History

-In 2002, the existing regional health authorities were renamed and merged to form 28 new strategic health authorities, under the National Health Service Reform and Health Care Professions Act 2002.
-This was the first time that the regional tier in the NHS reported directly to the centre rather than having a board and non-executive members.
+In 2002, the 95 health authorities (HAs) and eight regional offices of the NHS Executive established under the Health Authorities Act 1995, along with 400 or more primary care groups, were abolished by the National Health Service Reform and Health Care Professions Act 2002.
+The functions of the HAs were mostly taken up by 300 primary care trusts (PCTs), and 28 larger strategic health authorities (SHAs) were established.

-The SHA chief executives were appointed after a wide-ranging search and selection process and did not represent continuity with the previous regions, not least because CEOs were allocated to areas they were not generally familiar with.
-A number of the new CEOs had previously been health authority CEOs or CEOs of large trusts, rather than being on the traditional path.
+20,000 staff changed jobs and the process was often unclear with little clear guidance given.
+Many of the changes took place in advance of the legislation.

+Following 22 public consultations on the boundaries of the proposed SHAs, the names of the 28 new SHAs were announced on 18 December 2001.
+The 28 new organisations operated in shadow form until section 1 of the Act came into force on 1 October 2002, and they were formally renamed SHAs.

-The role of the SHAs was set out in Shifting the Balance of Power within the NHS – Securing Delivery and included the following:
+The role of the SHAs was set out in the white paper, Shifting the Balance of Power within the NHS – Securing Delivery, and included the following:

 The goal was to create a coherent strategic framework for the development of services across the full range of local NHS organisations, including: